Leaflet: information for the

 Clopidogrel

-Read this package insert carefully before starting to use the medication:
+Read the entire leaflet carefully before starting to use the medication:

-Clopidogrel TecniGen 75 mg belongs to a group of medicines called antiplatelet agents.
-Platelets are the smallest elements of blood, smaller than red or white blood cells, and they aggregate when blood coagulates.
-Antiplatelet agents, by preventing this aggregation, reduce the likelihood of blood clots (a process known as thrombosis) forming.
+Clopidogrel TecniGen 75 mg belongs to a group of medications called antiplatelet agents.
+Platelets are small elements in the blood that are smaller than red or white blood cells, and they aggregate when blood clots.
+Antiplatelet agents, by preventing this aggregation, reduce the possibility of blood clots (a process called thrombosis) forming.

-Clopidogrel TecniGen 75 mg is administered to prevent blood clots (thrombi) from forming in hardened blood vessels (arteries), a process known as atherothrombosis, which can cause atherothrombotic effects (such as cerebral infarction, myocardial infarction, or death).
+Clopidogrel TecniGen 75 mg is administered to prevent the formation of blood clots (thrombi) in hardened blood vessels (arteries), a process known as atherothrombosis, which can cause atherothrombotic events (such as stroke, myocardial infarction, or death).

-You have been prescribed Clopidogrel TecniGen 75 mg to help prevent blood clots from forming and reduce the risk of these severe events because:
+You have been prescribed Clopidogrel TecniGen 75 mg to help prevent the formation of blood clots and reduce the risk of these serious events because:

 Do not take Clopidogrel TecniGen 75 mg:

-If you think that any of this may affect you, or if you have any doubts, consult your doctor before taking Clopidogrel TecniGen 75 mg.
+If you think any of these may affect you, or if you have any doubts, consult your doctor before taking Clopidogrel TecniGen 75 mg.

 During treatment with Clopidogrel TecniGen: